European shares make a tentative rebound; Bank shares weigh

 Apple chip supplier AMS also extended its spectacular fall of 26 percent during the previous session, plunging 14 percent in early deals.

-The tech sector was slightly in the red .SX8P, down 0.2 percent with Franco-Italian chipmaker STMicroelectronics also off close to 5 percent after publishing a third-quarter update.
+The tech sector was slightly in the red, down 0.2 percent with Franco-Italian chipmaker STMicroelectronics also off close to 5 percent after publishing a third-quarter update.

 Among the session’s early winners were luxury stocks, taking back some ground after being recently hit by worries over a growth slowdown in China.

-Franc’s Kering (PRTP.PA) jumped over 6 percent after its results showed demand for Gucci handbags proved more resilient than expected.
+Franc’s Kering jumped over 6 percent after its results showed demand for Gucci handbags proved more resilient than expected.
+(Julien Ponthus)